F1248/OpenCore-Legacy-Patcher/README.md

 ----------

 Note: Only clean-installs and upgrades are supported.
-Installs already patched with other patchers, such as [Patched Sur](https://github.com/BenSova/Patched-Sur) or [bigmac](https://github.com/StarPlayrX/bigmac), cannot be used due to broken file integrity with APFS snapshots and SIP.
+Installs already patched with other patchers, such as [Patched Sur](https://github.com/BenSova/Patched-Sur) or [bigmac](https://github.com/StarPlayrX/bigmac), can't be used due to broken file integrity with APFS snapshots and SIP.

 * You can, however, reinstall macOS with this patcher and retain your original data